How to choose a project management software in 5 easy steps

 Projects and tasks

-Project management software has many features but some are core and essential for most projects.
+Project management software comes packed with features, but some are core and essential for most projects.
+It's helpful to create a 'must-have' versus 'nice-to-have' list to keep your priorities straight.
 Here are the key ones to look for:

 • Integrations: Integrate with other tools your team uses like CRM systems, accounting software or marketing automation platforms.
 This can streamline workflows and eliminate manual data entry.